US, Philippines hold largest war drills near disputed waters | Law-Order

 US, Philippines hold largest war drills near disputed waters

-The United States and the Philippines on Tuesday launch their largest combat exercises in decades that will involve live-fire drills, including a boat-sinking rocket assault in waters across the South China Sea and the Taiwan Strait that will likely inflame China.
+American and Filipino forces on Tuesday launched their largest combat exercises in decades in Philippine waters across the disputed South China Sea and the Taiwan Strait, where Washington has repeatedly warned China over its increasingly aggressive actions.

-The Biden administration has been strengthening an arc of alliances in the Indo-Pacific to better counter China, including in a possible confrontation over Taiwan.

-That dovetails with efforts by the Philippines under President Ferdinand Marcos Jr. to defend its territorial interests in the South China Sea by boosting joint military exercises with the US and allowing rotating batches of American forces to stay in more Philippine military camps under a 2014 defense pact.
+That dovetails with efforts by the Philippines under President Ferdinand Marcos Jr. to defend its territorial interests in the South China Sea, which China claims virtually in its entirety, by boosting joint military exercises with the US and allowing rotating batches of American forces to stay in additional Philippine military camps under a 2014 defence pact.

+“The relationships that we have, that we build into these exercises, will make us faster to respond to conflict, crisis, humanitarian assistance and disaster relief,” US Marine Maj.
+Gen. Eric Austin said.

-About 12,200 US military personnel, 5,400 Filipino forces and 111 Australian counterparts are taking part in the exercises, the largest in Balikatan's three-decade history.
-America's warships, fighter jets as well as its Patriot missiles, HIMARS rocket launchers and anti-tank Javelins, would be showcased, according to U.S. and Philippine military officials.
+About 12,200 US military personnel, 5,400 Filipino forces and 111 Australian counterparts are taking part in the exercises, the largest since Balikatan started three decades ago.
+The drills will showcase US warships, fighter jets as well as Patriot missiles, HIMARS rocket launchers and anti-tank Javelins, according to US and Philippine military officials.

-''We are not provoking anybody by simply exercising,'' Col. Michael Logico, a Philippine spokesman for Balikatan, told reporters ahead of the start of the maneuvers.

-''This is actually a form of deterrence,'' Logico said. ''Deterrence is when we are discouraging other parties from invading us.''
-In a live-fire drill the allied forces would stage offshore for the first time, Logico said US and Filipino forces would sink a 61-metre target vessel in Philippine territorial waters off the western province of Zambales this month in a coordinated airstrike and artillery bombardment.
+In a live-fire drill the allies will stage for the first time, US and Filipino forces will sink a target ship in the Philippine territorial waters off the western province of Zambales on April 26, in a coordinated inland and coastal artillery bombardment and airstrike, Col. Michael Logico, a Philippine spokesman for Balikatan, told reporters.

-''We will hit it with all the weapons systems that we have, both ground, navy and air,'' Logico said.
+“We have to fire at a target that is closer to what we would expect in an actual threat, which is an intrusion coming from an adversary by sea,” Logico told reporters.
+“We are demonstrating that we are combat ready.''
+Asked if Marcos raised any concern that Beijing may be antagonised by the rocket-firing near the busy waterway that China considers its territory, Logico said that did not come up when he briefed the president about the event.
+Marcos wants to witness the live-fire drill, he said.

+In western Palawan province, which faces the South China Sea, the exercises will involve retaking an island captured by enemy forces, Logico said.

-That location facing the South China Sea and across the waters from the Taiwan Strait would likely alarm China, but Philippine military officials said the maneuver was aimed at bolstering the country's coastal defense and was not aimed at any country.
+Philippine military officials said the maneuvers were aimed at bolstering the country's coastal defence and disaster-response capabilities and were not aimed at any country.

-Such field scenarios would ''test the allies' capabilities in combined arms live-fire, information and intelligence sharing, communications between maneuver units, logistics operations, amphibious operations,'' the US Embassy in Manila said.
+Such field scenarios will “test the allies' capabilities in combined arms live-fire, information and intelligence sharing, communications between maneuver units, logistics operations, amphibious operations,” the US Embassy in Manila said.

+In a sign of deeping defence cooperation, the Philippine foreign and defence secretaries will meet their American counterparts in Washington on Tuesday to discuss the American military presence and proposed joint naval patrols, officials said.

-On Monday, the US 7th Fleet deployed guided-missile destroyer USS Milius within 12 nautical miles of Mischief Reef, a Manila-claimed coral outcrop which China seized in the mid-1990s and turned into one of seven missile-protected island bases in the South China Sea's hotly contested Spratlys archipelago.
-The US military has been undertaking such ''freedom of navigation'' operations for years to challenge China's expansive territorial claims in the busy seaway.
+On Monday, the US 7th Fleet deployed guided-missile destroyer USS Milius within 12 nautical miles off Mischief Reef, a Manila-claimed coral outcrop that China seized in the mid-1990s and turned into one of seven missile-protected island bases in the South China Sea's hotly contested Spratlys archipelago.
+The US military has been undertaking such freedom of navigation operations for years to challenge China's expansive territorial claims.

-''As long as some countries continue to claim and assert limits on rights that exceed their authority under international law, the United States will continue to defend the rights and freedoms of the sea guaranteed to all,'' the 7th Fleet said. ''No member of the international community should be intimidated or coerced into giving up their rights and freedoms.''
+“As long as some countries continue to claim and assert limits on rights that exceed their authority under international law, the United States will continue to defend the rights and freedoms of the sea guaranteed to all,” the 7th Fleet said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)